open-cogsci/osdoc/content/pages/manual/response/joystick.md

 title: Joystick and gamepad

-Joysticks and gamepads are supported through the JOYSTICK plug-in.
+Joysticks and gamepads are supported through the JOYSTICK plugin.

 [TOC]